mil0xeth/yearn-v3-leveraged-LST/README.md

-# Tokenized Strategy Mix for Yearn V3 strategies
+# AAVE-Delta-Neutral-st-yCRV Strategy for Yearn V3 (foundry)

-This repo will allow you to write, test and deploy V3 "Tokenized Strategies" using [Foundry](https://book.getfoundry.sh/).
+Strategy collateralizes asset on AAVE (V3) and borrows CRV token to deposit into st-yCRV.

-You will only need to override the three functions in Strategy.sol of `_invest`, `_freeFunds` and `_totalInvested`.
-With the option to also override `_tend`, `tendTrigger`, `availableDepositLimit` and `availableWithdrawLimit` if desired.
+This repo uses [Foundry](https://book.getfoundry.sh/) for tests.

 For a more complete overview of how the Tokenized Strategies work please visit the [TokenizedStrategy Repo](https://github.com/yearn/tokenized-strategy).